West African regional leaders impose new sanctions on Mali

 Associated Press

-ACCRA, Ghana (AP) — West African regional leaders imposed new sanctions Sunday on Mali, suspending most commerce and financial aid to the country after its military rulers said they would stay in power for four more years instead of holding an election next month as promised.
+ACCRA, Ghana (AP) — West African regional leaders imposed new sanctions Sunday on Mali, suspending most commerce and financial aid to the country after its military rulers said they would stay in power for four more years instead of holding elections next month as promised.

-In a veiled threat at possible military pressure, the regional bloc known as ECOWAS activated its standby force, saying it “will have to be ready for any eventuality.”
+ACCRA, Ghana (AP) — West African regional leaders signaled Sunday that they will oppose an effort by Mali’s coup leader to extend his time in power by four more years instead of holding a democratic election next month as originally promised.

+The regional bloc known as ECOWAS had called for a special meeting in Ghana’s capital after Malian authorities released a timetable a week ago that pushed back the presidential vote until 2026.
 The junta led by Col. Assimi Goita initially had agreed to hold a new election in late February, 18 months after it first seized power.
-The military leadership now says the next presidential election will take place instead in 2026, giving Goita four more years in power.

-In a statement, regional leaders called this timeframe “totally unacceptable” and said it “simply means that an illegitimate military transition government will take the Malian people hostage during the next five years.”
+It wasn’t immediately known whether the West African leaders gathering in Ghana’s capital would further toughen existing sanctions against Mali’s coup leadership.
+The bloc already has put in place travel bans and a freeze on financial assets of all members of the transitional authority and their families.

-The business sanctions won’t apply to essentials like pharmaceuticals, and medical supplies and equipment to fight COVID-19.
-Petroleum products and electricity are also excluded, the regional bloc said.
+In his remarks Sunday, Burkina Faso’s president said the proposed extension of the junta’s time in power “is of concern to the entire West African region.”

 After overthrowing Mali’s democratically elected president, coup leader Goita had promised to swiftly return the country to democratic rule.
 Doubts deepened about his intentions, though, after he effectively launched a second coup nine months later, forcing out the chosen transitional civilian leaders and becoming president himself.